Do We Need Subsidiarity in Software?: Discussion

 Data flow monitoring comes with a number of inherent limitations.
 Because the packets were encrypted, we were not able to read their contents.
-Thus, when we observed data transfers, we could not say for sure if the data is sensitive user data or not.
+Thus, when we observed data transfers, we could not say for sure if the data was sensitive user data or not.
 We did our best to mitigate this by only considering larger packets, but the approach is not foolproof.
 Nevertheless, we hope that even if our data analysis approach is not absolutely precise, it still can provide a general sense of what is going on.

 Another limitation lies in the software we studied, especially in certain categories.
 For example, in the chat application category we did not observe any applications that operated at a lower level of control, but our results may have been different if we included additional applications, such as Signal or Telegram.
-We recommend future work investigating more software platforms, especially chat applications.
+Additionally, although we only studied Windows and Linux because we could install these operating systems on laptops with the same hardware, Apple software products would provide an interesting comparison given their reputation of being more privacy-centric than other companies~\cite{leswing2021apple}.
+We recommend future work investigating more software platforms, especially chat applications and Apple products.